seanpue/graphtransliterator/docs/usage.rst

 --------------------
-In addition to using  :meth:`GraphTansliterator.from_yaml` and :meth:`GraphTransliterator.from_yaml_file`, Graph Transliterator can also be configured and initialized directly using basic Python types:
+In addition to using  :meth:`GraphTansliterator.from_yaml` and :meth:`GraphTransliterator.from_yaml_file`, Graph Transliterator can also be configured and initialized directly using basic Python types passed as dictionary to :meth:`GraphTransliterator.from_dict`

 >>> settings = {
 ...   'tokens': {'a': ['vowel'],